 Numerous research studies have shown that gluten can cause more side effects than benefits to our body and also that it does not possess any nutritional value.

-Mainly the people with celiac disease have shown to possess gluten intolerance, but recently many studies have shown this intolerance in people not suffering from celiac disease.
-The most important point to be kept in mind of such people is that whatever they consume should not have wheat or its products in it.
+Mainly people with celiac disease have shown to possess gluten intolerance, but recently many studies have shown this intolerance in people not suffering from celiac disease.
+The most important point to be kept in mind for such people is that whatever they consume should not have wheat or its products.
 The labels on the food items should now be read more thoroughly.